mnebuerquo/virtuous-python/README.md

 annoyed wiith having to set up a virtualenv and activate it for each project.
 So I wrote a script to make that easier.
 Mostly because I didn't want to have to remember the steps and commands, and I didn't want to have to remember to pip install or freeze my requirements.
+(Edit: no longer using pip freeze!)

 This script is like a cross between a wrapper and a makefile.
 It runs your program, but it also creates, activates and cleans up a virtualenv around it.
 It can run a linter, test suite, and auto-format your code as well.
 And it can be used to run things in production.
+(I recommend Docker instead though.)

+You can use this in your CI pipeline to run lint and tests for every branch!

 ## How to use it (in a hurry):